whisthq/whist/microservices/auth0/README.md

 This ensures that the `tenant.yaml` in source control is the definite source-of-truth for that branch's Auth0 configuration.
 It also helps by minimizing the differences between our dev and prod Auth0 tenants -- so that no issues will be introduced upon promoting dev to staging to prod.

+## Adding a new social provider

+Auth0 supports the addition of new social providers.
+For a comprehensive list and specific instructions, you can visit [this page](https://auth0.com/docs/connections/identity-providers-social).

+Integrating a social provider with Auth0 includes generating an OAuth secret and supplying that to Auth0.
+If we're not careful, that secret can 1) leak into tenant.yaml, and 2) be overwritten in Auth0 when deploying a tenant configuration.

+To address these issues, a "censorMapping" is used in `scripts/update-tenant.js` that maps sensitive paths to the names of environment variables that they should be replaced with.
+For example, Apple's OAuth secret is replaced with "##APPLE_OAUTH_SECRET##".
+This value is replaced with the environment variable APPLE_OAUTH_SECRET at deploy-time.
+Thus, it is also important to include the `XYZ_OAUTH_SECRET`s in Github actions (or whatever environment the `yarn deploy:[env]` commands are invoked in)

 ## Building

 To build all hooks, run `yarn build` in the project's root directory.
 You can then add the hook to Auth0 by modifying tenant.yaml.
 Here's an example of a hook: